Last Updated on

 Painting in Words - I was once asked if I wrote from experience or from imagination - I replied both: my writing is inspired by nature, art, and memories of real events, times and places, coloured by imagination - vivid pictures painted in words - sometimes somewhat hesitantly expressed as ekphrastic prose, poems or as haiku ...

-paint the morning sky
+paint the evening sky

 An exploratory piece on synesthesia inspired by pictures of goldfinch, and the music of Oliver Messiaen who heard birdsong as colours.

 [...]
 I walk from window - to window, as birds fly quickly from one feeder to another, Chaffinch, Greenfinch, Siskin and a pair of Goldfinch - to see and hear them is a joy and delight - beautiful birds [...]

 These next pieces are about winter walks in the country where senses are heightened by the covering of snow ...

 [...]
 A fresh fall of snow overnight.
 I walk in a winter landscape: the green fields mantled white; the blackish branches of willow and ash, edged white, starkly outlined, against the morning light; mirrored in the dark brown-grey of the brook; the distant woods a purple haze against the blue-grey snow clouds above.
 My footsteps the only sound.
 I stop [...]

 drifting snow -

 [...]
 At the edge of the wood early catkins - lambs tails - tremble and dance, sprinkling yellow gold-dust over the snowy branches.
 A small party of Long Tailed Tit tinkle through the delicate filigree of branches outlined against the early morning winter-spring sky [...]

 mirrored in feathers